CarlKCarlK/cargo-wat/Nine Rust Cargo WATs.md

 This list is not about "fixing" `Cargo.toml`.
 It's already great at its main purpose: specifying the configuration and dependencies of a Rust project.
 Instead, this list is about understanding the format and its quirks.

-## Wat 1: Depenancies and Profile Section Names
+## Wat 1: Dependancies and Profile Section Names

 You probably know how to use add a `[dependencies]` section to your `Cargo.toml`.
 It specifies release dependencies, for example: